dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

  - vagrant
 ---

 The [OpenShift Origin](http://www.openshift.org/) project provides [Ansible](http://www.ansible.com) playbooks and roles for installing OpenShift on various infratructure.
 I'm going to try out the example using [Vagrant](http://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/) on my Mac.
-I'm not very familiar with Vagrant of OpenShift v3 yet, so I'm just going to think out loud and see how it goes.
+I'm not very familiar with Vagrant or OpenShift v3 yet, so I'm just going to think out loud and see how it goes.

 ## Some Background ##

-OpenShift Origin is an opensource platform as a service.
+OpenShift Origin is an opensource PaaS (platform as a service).
 It is the upstream project for Red Hat's [OpenShift Online](https://www.openshift.com/) and [OpenShift Enterprise](https://enterprise.openshift.com/).
 Version 3 of the OpenShift platform is a complete rewrite _just_ launched in June 2015.
 It now utilizes [Docker](http://www.docker.com) as the container engine and [Kubernetes](http://kubernetes.io/) as the orchestrator.
 The Enterprise edition uses [Red Hat Atomic Enterprise Platform](https://access.redhat.com/products/red-hat-atomic-enterprise-platform) as the underlying OS.
 The example used in this post will create Vagrant CentOS boxes.

 ## Initial Setup ##